JadeSamLee/Nos_llm_file/README.md

 Our project leverages the Vision Transformer architecture, a revolutionary approach to computer vision that replaces traditional convolutional layers with self-attention mechanisms.
 ViT has demonstrated state-of-the-art performance on various image classification tasks, making it a powerful choice for image analysis.

-## Augmented Convolutional Neural Network (CNN)
+## Convolutional Neural Network (CNN)

-In conjunction with ViT, we have implemented an Augmented CNN to enhance the feature extraction capabilities of the model.
+In conjunction with ViT, we have implemented a CNN to enhance the feature extraction capabilities of the model.
 This combination results in a robust and versatile neural network that excels in understanding complex visual patterns.

 ## Polygon Referral System